xunhuang1995/AdaIN-style/README.md

 ## Contact

-If you have any questions or suggestions about the code or the paper, feel free to reach me (xh258@cornell.edu).
+If you have any questions or suggestions about the paper, feel free to reach me (xh258@cornell.edu).

-For any suggestions or questions about video stylization reach me at (sairao1996@gmail.com)